Harry Brecheen: Later life

 Following his playing career, Brecheen remained with the Browns when they became the Baltimore Orioles.
-His playing career ended in 1954 when he hurt his arm trying to pick up a suitcase, but he remained with the organization as their pitching coach from 1954 to 1967.
+His playing career ended in 1954 after straining his pitching arm picking up a heavy suitcase, then he stayed with the organization as their pitching coach from 1954 to 1967.
 While coaching the Orioles pitchers for the next 14 years, the Orioles’ staff ranked in the top four in ERA.
-He trained many young pitchers including Billy O'Dell, Jack Fisher, Jim Palmer, Dave McNally, Steve Barber, Chuck Estrada, Jerry Walker and Milt Pappas; He changed 36-year-old Hoyt Wilhelm into a starter in 1959.
-The knuckleballer led the league with a 2.19 era while winning 15 games and losing 11; With Brecheen's help, washed up Phillies legend Robin Roberts, made a comeback with the Orioles.
+He trained many young pitchers including Billy O'Dell, Jack Fisher, Jim Palmer, Dave McNally, Steve Barber, Chuck Estrada, Jerry Walker and Milt Pappas.

+He was also successful with turning around the careers of veterans.
+In 1959, he converted 36-year-old Hoyt Wilhelm into a starter and the knuckleballer led the league with a 2.19 era and a 15-11 record.
+With Brecheen's help, seemingly washed up Phillies legend Robin Roberts made a successful comeback with the Orioles after going 1-10 with a 5.85 ERA in 1961.
+Roberts would win 42 games with the Orioles over his 3 1/2 years with Baltimore.
 Brecheen was let go after the 1967 season after too many promising Orioles pitchers turned up with arm troubles during his long tenure.
 He was voted into the Oklahoma Sports Hall of Fame in 1997.
 He died at age 89 in a nursing facility in Bethany, Oklahoma.